-11. UN Entities as ISAs.
-The following UN entities, which have each signed a Memorandum of Understanding (MOU) with the United Nations Development Programme Multi-Partner Trust Fund Office (the MPTF-O), as the Administrative Agent for country-level UN Multi-Donor Trust Funds established to support UN operational activities in one or more of the Benefitting Countries (each a Benefitting Country Fund), are eligible to become ISAs for Grant Operations: the Food and Agriculture Organisation, the International Labour Organisation, the United Nations Human Settlement Programme, the United Nations Development Programme, the United Nations Environment Programme, the United Nations Education, Science and Culture Organisation, the United Nations Population Fund, the Office of the United Nations High Commissioner for Refugees, the United Nations Children's Fund, the United Nations Industrial Development Organisation, the United Nations Entity for Gender Equality and the Empowerment of Women, the United Nations Office of Project Services, the World Food Programme and the World Health Organization (collectively, the Designated UN Entities).
+- UN Entities as ISAs.
+The following UN entities, which have each signed a Memorandum of 11.
+Understanding (MOU) with the United Nations Development Programme Multi-Partner Trust Fund Office (the MPTF-O), as the Administrative Agent for country-level UN Multi-Donor Trust Funds established to support UN operational activities in one or more of the Benefitting Countries (each a Benefitting Country Fund), are eligible to become ISAs for Grant Operations: the Food and Agriculture Organisation, the International Labour Organisation, the United Nations Human Settlement Programme, the United Nations Development Programme, the United Nations Environment Programme, the United Nations Education, Science and Culture Organisation, the United Nations Population Fund, the Office of the United Nations High Commissioner for Refugees, the United Nations Children's Fund, the United Nations Industrial Development Organisation, the United Nations Entity for Gender Equality and the Empowerment of Women, the United Nations Office of Project Services, the World Food Programme and the World Health Organization (collectively, the Designated UN Entities).
 For a Designated UN Entity to become an ISA for the CFF (a UN ISA), it accedes to and becomes a party of the FPA entered into by the MPTF-O, as administrative interface between the Trustee and such ISAs with respect to the CFF, and the World Bank as Trustee based on the form of FPA for the UN agreed by the Working Group prior to establishment of the Trust Fund.
-Upon accession to the FPA by such Designated UN entity, it becomes an ISA for the CFF with respect to Grant Operations.

-12. Accreditation for Additional ISAs.
+Upon accession to the FPA by such Designated UN entity, it becomes an ISA for the CFF with respect to Grant Operations. - 12.
+Accreditation for Additional ISAs.
 In the event a Supporting Country or Benefitting Country wishes to propose an additional MDB or UN entity as an ISA for the CFF, the Steering Committee reviews the request and the Supporting Countries determine whether they are prepared on a consensus basis to approve such entity, subject to consent of the Trustee, as a Designated MDB or Designated UN Entity without an accreditation process.
 If not, the Supporting Countries agree on an accreditation process satisfactory to the Trustee for verification of minimum standards, as a condition of the Trustee's entry into an FPA with such MDB or UN entity.
-Such accreditation process would be designed to assess the entity's record and capacity to manage funds entrusted to it, including guarding against the misuse or ineffective use of funds, in line with high international standards related to safeguards, procurement, financial management, and other critical areas that are acceptable to the Supporting Countries and the Trustee, as a Designated MDB or Designated UN Entity, subject to consent of the Trustee, as a Designated MDB or infinity of the Supporting Countries and the supporting countries agree on a consensus basis to approve such entity, subject to consent of the Trustee, as a Designated MDB or Designated UN Entity, such MDB or UN Entity becomes an ISA for the CFF upon effectiveness of or accession to an FPA, as relevant.
+Such accreditation process would be designed to assess the entity's record and capacity to manage funds entrusted to it, including guarding against the misuse or ineffective use of funds, in line with high international standards related to safeguards, procurement, financial management, and other critical areas that are acceptable to the Supporting Countries and the Trustee.
+If after such assessment, the Supporting Countries agree on a consensus basis to approve such entity, subject to consent of the Trustee, as a Designated MDB or Designated UN Entity, such MDB or UN Entity becomes an ISA for the CFF upon effectiveness of or accession to an FPA, as relevant.